MantasIK/Products/README.md

-**"Products" is a system design project that I worked on which replaces the database for an e-commerse website with webscale in mind.
+**"Products" is a system design project which replaces the database for an e-commerse website with webscale in mind.
 This includes an ETL process, cleaning and formatting the data, building out a new architecture, making design decisions, stress testing, cloud storage and hosting.**
 ___